-A. The Employer shall staff the bargaining unit with at least ninety percent (90%) full-time employees.
-The remaining ten percent (10%) of the bargaining unit may be part-time employees.

-B. The Employer shall maximize the number of full-time employees and minimize the number of part-time employees in all Centers.
-A part-time employee working 8 hours within 9, on the same five (5) days each week and the same assignment over a six-month period will demonstrate the need for converting the assignment to a full-time position.
+- A. The Employer shall staff the bargaining unit with at least ninety percent (90%) full-time employees.
+The remaining ten percent (10%) of the bargaining unit may be part-time employees. - B. The Employer shall maximize the number of full-time employees and minimize the number of part-time employees in all Centers.
+A part-time employee working 8 hours within 9, on the same five (5) days each week and the same assignment over a sixmonth period will demonstrate the need for converting the assignment to a full-time position.

-(See Memo, page 110 - Letter of Intent, page 111)
+(See Conversion to Full-time Status Memo, page 92; and Maximization Letter of Intent, page 93)